Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Resonance.md

 # Resonance

-**What is the link between earthquakes and cello strings?** - nan
+**What is the link between earthquakes and cello strings?**

-Last initially checked on 2022-01-23 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-01-28 by Lauren Mason (llm34@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-01-28 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->